two-frontiers-project/2FP-fieldKitsAndProtocols/README.md

 # 2FP Open Source Field Kits Design

-Details on open source field kits an associated protocols for use by the scientific community
+Details on open source field kits and associated protocols for use by the scientific community

 This resource is actively under development as we formalize our kits.